Rachel Lake, Rampart Lakes, Lila Lake, and Alta Mountain

 While the steeply pitched trail to Alta Mountain requires no climbing expertise, the peak’s stunning, 360-degree panorama does come with some risk associated with high elevation.
 A short section of the trail skirts a cliff’s ledge where falls could be deadly and hikers are cautioned not to attempt the summit at all when snow is present.

 The trail generally follows — and crisscrosses — Box Canyon Creek and its many tributaries, passing several waterfalls along the way.
 Although none of the waterfalls has an official name, given that they were unnamed at the creation of the Alpine Lakes Wilderness and now remain nameless to help preserve its wild character, some have received unofficial designations, such as Alta Basin Falls (upper right) and Lila Falls (lower right), both of which cross the trail in their descent.
+Rachel Lake Trail, Washington.

 Legion footfalls on this popular trail have worn it down to its bouldered and root-writhen foundations.
 Exercise care — especially when descending — and be prepared with appropriate footwear and other trekking gear as needed.

-Rachel Lake Trail, July 18, 2014.
+Rachel Lake Trail, Washington.

 Just beyond the lip of Box Canyon’s headwall, Rachel Lake comes into view, pooled beneath Rampart Ridge.

-Rachel Lake Trail, August 24, 2009.
+Rachel Lake Trail, Washington.

 As the trail ascends Rampart Ridge (right), Rachel Lake quickly recedes into the distance below.
 Hibox Mountain, Lobox Mountain, and Mossy Slab rise on the opposite side of Box Canyon (left).
+Rachel Lake Trail, Washington.

 The right fork from the trail junction at the top of Rampart Ridge leads approximately 0.75 miles/1.20 km over a low ridge to Lila Lake and its uniquely shaped islet, nestled below Box Ridge’s trio of peaks, Nobox Mountain (rather comically, even if unofficially named to designate it as the most northerly of the three) (left), Hibox Mountain (center), and Lobox Mountain (right).
-Lila Lake Trail, September 01, 2018.
+Lila Lake Trail, Washington.

 The upward view from the trail traces its path to the summit of Alta Mountain along the massif’s rugged spine.

-Alta Mountain Trail, August 02, 2015.
+Alta Mountain Trail, Washington.

 Alta Mountain’s summit is marked by a massive cairn built of stones laid by foregoing hikers.

-Alta Mountain Trail, August 02, 2015.
+Alta Mountain Trail, Washington.

 © 2014-2024 Anthony Colburn.
 Images may not be used or reproduced in any form without express written consent.